-The Listener consists of a Pyramidal Bi-LSTM Network structure that takes in the audio feature vector sequences of the given utterances and outputs sequence of high-level representation vectors that occur at approximately the same rate (vectors per second) as the expected (spelled out) output of the Speller network.

-The Speller takes in the high-level feature output from the Listener network and uses it to compute a probability distribution over sequences of characters using the attention mechanism.
+- The Listener consists of a Pyramidal Bi-LSTM Network structure that takes in the audio feature vector sequences of the given utterances and outputs sequence of high-level representation vectors that occur at approximately the same rate (vectors per second) as the expected (spelled out) output of the Speller network.
+(The encoder of HW3P2 is essentially the Listener for HW4P2.) - The Speller takes in the high-level feature output from the Listener network and uses it to compute a probability distribution over sequences of characters using the attention mechanism.
+(Notice how fundamentally similar the Speller is to the HW4P1 language model , except that the Speller requires integration of attention, and you worked with words instead of characters in HW4P1.)

-Attention can be intuitively understood as trying to learn a mapping from a word vector to some areas of the utterance map.
+• Attention can be intuitively understood as trying to learn a mapping from a word vector to some regions of the utterance map.
 The Listener produces a high-level representation of the given utterance and the Speller uses parts of that representation using Attention to predict the next word in the sequence.

-For this HW, we elaborate on a variant of LAS you can implement as your model.
-We believe that the LAS paper has some unclear explanations, and hence we will explain and provide additional information on such areas in the writeup.
-We recommend following this approach for the HW, as it is in line with the starter code template provided.
+For this HW, we elaborate on a variant of LAS you can implement as your model because we believe that the LAS paper has some unclear explanations.
+Hence, we have explained and provided additional information for your learning.
+We do recommend following this approach for the HW, as it is in line with the starter code template provided.
 However, you are free to develop your own model, or write a notebook from scratch.